+Sorting function

-- Sorting function By clicking a column of the table head, you sort the data in ascending or descending order (depending on the active setting - ascending or descending order (depending on the active setting).
+By clicking a column of the table head, you sort the data in ascending or descending order (depending on the active setting).

+Moving columns

-Moving columns - You can arrange the columns in any sequence you want by clicking a column of the table head and then moving it with the mouse key pressed down.
-The TNC does not save the current column sequence when you exit the tool management (depending on the active setting). - Showing additional information in the fillable form view The TNC displays tool tips when you leave the mouse pointer on an active input field for more than a second and when you have set the EDIT ON/OFF soft key to ON.
+You can arrange the columns in any sequence you want by clicking a column of the table head and then moving it with the mouse key pressed down.
+The TNC does not save the current column sequence when you exit the tool management (depending on the active setting).

+Showing additional information in the fillable form view The TNC displays tool tips when you leave the mouse pointer on an active input field for more than a second and when you have set the EDIT ON/OFF soft key to ON.